LucPeeters21/Airbnb-pricing/src/data-collection/README.md

 The data collection consists of two files.
 The first file, inside_airbnb_link_scraper.py, is a program that is used to scrape the data download links of all cities that are listed on the website [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
 The second file, data_download.R, is a program that downloads the datasets from the aforementioned data download links and merges the datasets together into one file.

-This datasets that were downloaded from Inside Airbnb contain 31 variables that were further used in the preparation and analysis of the data.
+The datasets that were downloaded from Inside Airbnb contain 31 variables that were further used in the preparation and analysis of the data.
 Below table shows a description of these variables.

 |Variable                        |Description                                 |
 |--------------------------------|--------------------------------------------|